RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Use HDMI as composite requires more CPU usage.

 ## High Resolution texture packs
 The steps for this are to change the configuration in
 ```/opt/retropie/configs/n64/mupen64plus.cfg  ```
 Replacing False for True in the Glide and Rice plugin
+Make sure you have launched a rom with both Rice and Glide before going to edit the file or the variables will not be there to edit.

 Glide Line
 ```